 The Warren Opera House (founded by Edward and Eva Warren) opened in 1896.
 Last year, after 10 years and $6 million in renovations, the opera house and adjacent buildings re-opened as the Warren Cultural Center, with a concert venue, gallery, offices, meeting rooms, and retail space.
 The renovation has been featured on local television and radio.
 In between workshops, I stayed upstairs in the guest rooms, where everything is appointed much like its original Victorian era, down to the accurately restored colors and wallpaper.
 I could sit in the turret on the corner of the building, drink tea, and look out on the town square – it’s like going back in history!
 I could feel the long skirts, the parties, the life in the building from when it originally opened.

 Ed & Eva’s, a gift shop in the very large space that used to be the Warren Dry Goods Store, has a great deal of artwork from Iowa artists.
-(I think they will carry my Nudes in the Kitchen cookbook, which has a tomato bisque soup recipe!)
 A few pieces of my artwork are on display in the Cultural Center’s gallery, and more of them will be up after January 10 or so (after a prior exhibit is taken down).
 If you’re thinking of a visit, there are even more things to see in Greenfield!